Fox's Book of Martyrs

 steadfast believe in Christ was eighty-two years of age, and exceedingly

-infirm; whence it was supposed that he could scarcely be heard.
-However, when
+infirm; whence it was supposed that he could scarcely be

-he was taken to the place of execution, he expressed his religious sentiments
+of execution, he expressed his religious sentiments with such courage, and at

-with such courage, and at the same time composure of mind, as astonished even
+the same time composure of mind, as astonished even his enemies.
+As soon as he

-his enemies.
-As soon as he was fastened to the stake and the fagots lighted, he
+was fastened to the stake and the fagots lighted, he addressed the spectators

-addressed the spectators as follows: "The cause why I suffer this day is
+as follows: "The cause why I suffer this day is not for any crime, (though

-not for any crime, (though I acknowledge myself a miserable sinner) but only
+I acknowledge myself a miserable sinner) but only for the defence of the truth

-Christ; and I praise God who hath called me, by His mercy, to seal the truth
+as it is in Jesus Christ; and I praise God who hath called me, by His mercy, to

-And then added that he trusted he should be the last who would suffer death in
+condemnation."
+And then added that he trusted he should be the last who

-Scotland upon a religious account.
+would suffer death in Scotland upon a religious account.

 Thus

-did this pious Christian cheerfully give up his life in defence
+did this pious Christian cheerfully give up his life in defence of the truth of

-of the truth of Christ's Gospel, not doubting but he should be made partaker of
+Christ's Gospel, not doubting but he should be made

-his heavenly Kingdom.
+partaker of his heavenly Kingdom.

 Chapter 16 - Persecution in England Under Queen Mary